icebarf/mister8/README.md

-Intended to be a clean, efficient chip8 interpreter.
+Yet another chip-8 interpreter, intended to be written cleanly.

 Mostly an exercise.